Last updated: September 5, 2025

 As a result, they were rotten on the inside, so the potatoes were inedible.
 Within seven years, a million Irish people had died from starvation.
 Things got even worse when many peasants were evicted from their houses by their cruel landlords, because they couldn’t pay their rent anymore.

-Moreover, from 1845 to 1855, two million Irish people were forced to flee overseas, with hopes for a better future, mostly to Canada and the USA.
-But the ships were often crowded, and the conditions were catastrophic due to a lack of food and water, and no hygiene.
-So many people got sick or even died on the way.
-That’s why these ships were often called “coffin ships”.
+Moreover, from 1845 to 1855, two million Irish people were forced to flee overseas, with hopes for a better future.
+But the ships were often crowded and the conditions were catastrophic due to a lack of food and water, and no hygiene.

 Although other European countries were affected by blight as well, they had more food options and the disease spread best in the mild and damp Irish climate.
 Also, the governments reacted faster and better to this tragedy, which didn’t happen in Ireland.
 So it was hit the hardest.

 The tenants living and working at Strokestown Park were no exception to this.
 For example, Denis Mahon evicted his starving tenants unable to pay their rent anymore.
 Then he organized boats to North America to get rid of them.
 So, it’s not surprising that he was shot by three of his tenants in 1847.
-The gun used is displayed in the National Famine Museum.
+The gun is displayed in the National Famine Museum.

 There are also 50,000 documents written during the Great Famine and you can listen to recordings of contemporary witnesses talking about their suffering.
 This makes the exhibit even more moving than it already is.